4 Tennis Tactics To Stop Losing To The Dreaded Pusher

 Have you ever wondered to yourself “how can I stop losing to pushers?”.
-They’re one of the most annoying types of opponent you can play against.
-Luckily for you, I’ve got several proven strategies that are very effective at dismantling pushers.
-And I’m going to share them with you in this article.
-These tactics will surely give them trouble and turn things around in your favor.
-So, by the time you’re done reading about techniques, you’re going to know exactly how to beat a pusher at tennis.
-Let’s give into the techniques and tactics.
+They’re one of the most annoying types of opponents you can play against.
+Luckily for you, I’ve got four amazing tennis tactics that are very effective at dismantling pushers.
+Today, I’m going to share them with you in this article.
+Hence, by the time you’re done reading about techniques, you’ll know exactly how to beat a pusher in tennis.

-Attack Their 2nd Serve
+Tennis Tactic #1: Attack Their 2nd Serve

-One of the best ways to destroy a pusher is to attack 2nd serves and take control of the points early on.
-One of the great ways to attack a 2nd serve is to use the buggy whip forehand finish, where the racquet goes way above your head and hooks over the body.
+One of the best tennis tactics to beat a pusher is attacking their second serve and taking control of the point early.
+I recommend using the buggy whip forehand finish, where the racquet goes way above your head and hooks over the body.
 This type of forehand gives you more drive, spin and control.
 You should aim your return towards the middle of the court and have the ball go deep.

-Hit Lots Of Angles
+Tennis Tactic #2: Hit Lots Of Angles

-Your goal is to be patient in a rally until you get a ball that’s close to the sidelines, as that is the one which you can use for taking initiative and hitting good angled shots.
+Your goal is to be patient in a rally until you get a ball that’s close to the sidelines.
+In fact, that is the one which you can use for taking initiative and hitting good angled shots.
 The ball you hit should bounce around the service line and go off towards the singles sideline.
 It’s not enough to be able to hit forehand angles, you should be able to do it on the backhand side as well.

-Serve Wide and Volley Short
+Tennis Tactic #4: Serve Wide and Volley Short

 Serving wide and volleying short is a great strategy against pushers who all like to stand really far back.
 You can serve down the T, or go out wide, and then approach the net.
 If your short volley lands right at the service line, the pusher won’t be able to get to it as he’s standing several feet behind the baseline.